 Japan`s PM set for breakthrough on controversial US base

-Japanese Prime Minister Shinzo Abe looks set to win approval from Okinawa this week for the long-stalled relocation of a US military base after a meeting today with the island`s pugnacious governor.
+Japanese Prime Minister Shinzo Abe looks set to win approval from Okinawa this week for the long-stalled relocation of a US military base after a meeting on Wednesday with the island`s pugnacious governor.

-Tokyo: Japanese Prime Minister Shinzo Abe looks set to win approval from Okinawa this week for the long-stalled relocation of a US military base after a meeting today with the island`s pugnacious governor.
+Tokyo: Japanese Prime Minister Shinzo Abe looks set to win approval from Okinawa this week for the long-stalled relocation of a US military base after a meeting on Wednesday with the island`s pugnacious governor.